jssql1234/docs-sqlacc/docs/usage/Tools/RTM/basic-guide.md

 Below is Example are doing following actions using Image

-At Sales Invoice to get Picture field from Maintain Item
+At Sales Invoice, get the Picture field from Maintain Item

 * Steps